X icon white, transparent background.

 First day

 Someone’s first day isn’t just about providing them with orientation.
 It’s also about introducing them to the onboarding process, which can be overwhelming.
+It’s also a crucial opportunity to make a welcoming first impression.
 To make the experience stress-free, HR should create a detailed itinerary for new employees to ensure they use their time effectively.
-Organizing the first few working days in this manner is especially important for remote team members who may feel unsure how to spend their time without in-person guidance.
+Organizing the first few working days in this manner is especially important for remote team members who may feel unsure of how to spend their time without in-person guidance.

 • Discussing their role and responsibilities

-• Introducing them to teammates and relevant department leaders
+• Introducing the new hire to teammates and department leaders

 First week